 The Baltic Market

-Independent Liverpool Founders David and Oliver opened The Baltic Market back in 2018 as a way to bring independent street food vendors together under one roof and they haven’t looked back since.
+The The Baltic Market opened back in 2018 as a way to bring independent street food vendors together under one roof and they haven’t looked back since.
 As one of the most popular eating and drinking spots in the city, The Baltic Market is THE place to be.

 Birdies is an all year round, outdoor cocktail bar and BBQ.
 The much-loved hotspot spanning 8,000 sq. ft is complete with dining, drinking and live entertainment space as well as some beautiful 22 ft palm trees adding a tropical feel to the space, making it perfect in summer.
 It’s also as well equipped for the winter months with an indoor space that’s perfectly cosy in the cold months.